-What makes a good photograph?
+What makes a good photo?
 Why do some photos succeed while others fail?
+What is a good photo versus a bad photo?
 I often look in awe at other photographers’ images from the places I’ve been and think, “how did they see that?”

 I went out into the online world in search of answers.
 How did they see that, and can you and I see it too?

-“What is the most important element of a good photograph?”
+“What is the most important element of a good photo?”

-The format was completely open ended; the photographers were free to include as much or as little as they wanted.
+The format was completely open ended; these great photographers were free to include as much or as little as they wanted.

 The shooting styles and photographic resumes of these photographers vary greatly, but they all have one thing in common: their work inspires me.
 Their photographs are beautiful to look at, they’re deeply emotive, and they drive me to become better.
 I highly recommend taking a look at each of their sites and following them as I do.
 After all, who better to learn from than the people who inspire us?